National (brand)

 National (ナショナル, Nashonaru) was a brand used by Panasonic Corporation (formerly Matsushita Electric Industrial Co., Ltd.) to sell home appliances, personal appliances, and industrial appliances.

-Neither National Cash Register, National Semiconductor, National Car Rental, National Book Store nor National Grid Corporation of the Philippines are related to Panasonic or the "National" brand.
+Several similarly-named companies exist, such as National Cash Register, National Semiconductor, National Car Rental, National Australia Bank, National Book Store and National Grid Corporation of the Philippines, but none of them are related to the National brand.